The Alzheimer Society is your First Link® to a community of support, resources and a wealth of knowledge to help you in your dementia journey.

-Worldwide, an astounding 50 million are diagnosed with dementia and over 23,000 of them live in Manitoba.
-Having a globally coordinated World Alzheimer’s Month sends a strong message to governments and policy makers, alerting them to the fact that dementia is a serious health issue that will have overwhelming implications on services and health systems around the world as the population grows older.
+You’re joining a community of over 50 million people diagnosed with dementia.
+In Manitoba, there are more than 18,400 people who live with this disease.
+Having a globally coordinated World Alzheimer’s Month sends a strong message to governments and policy makers that dementia is a serious health issue that will have overwhelming implications on services and health systems around the world as the population grows older.

-We’ll be wearing blue on World Alzheimer’s Day, September 21st to show our support.
-Will you?
-Make sure to post your photos to social media, tag us and use the hashtag #goblueforalz.
+Make sure to post your photos to social media, tag us and use the hashtag #WAM2022 so we can come support you!

 Follow us on Social Media!